jbbacon/NWS_Spectroscopy/README.md

 This method requires measurement of the Gradient Impulse Response Function (GIRF).
 Code for measurement and calculation of the GIRF is available at https://github.com/jbbacon/GIRF_PE_Python.

+FSL_MRS version 2.4.9 was used in this work.
+See install here https://github.com/wtclarke/fsl_mrs.
 ## Contents and Usage

 ### **Preprocessing**